0xDegenDeveloper/RabbitHoles/README.md

 > Who would have thought that the first shower thought to be immortalized on a blockchain would be about the very concept of storing shower thoughts on a blockchain?"

-in the 'SHOWER THOUGHTS' `Hole`, costing him some of his $RBITS
+in the 'SHOWER THOUGHTS' Hole, costing him some of his $RBITS

 ##### [/cairo_contracts](./cairo_contracts/) for technical details